 Stage 1, Phase 2 (RTE operational approval required): The existing intersection geometry has significantly changed, with the top approach moving towards the right almost creating two separate intersections.
 Two of the existing crosswalks are now closed.
 This new geometry will require more red clearance time to clear vehicles.
-Because the geometry and operation of this intersection is significantly different from the existing and STRE approved permanent traffic geometry, this stage requires RTE approval.
-Note that the temporary crosswalk closures require STRE operational approval.
+Because the geometry and operation of this intersection is significantly different from the existing and STE approved permanent traffic geometry, this stage requires RTE approval.
+Note that the temporary crosswalk closures require STE operational approval.